 The United States Department of Agriculture has developed a Plant Hardiness Zone Map that is useful in determining which grass will do the best in your neck of the woods.
 Colorado has several different plant hardiness zones, depending on your location within the state.
 If you are at the stage where you are considering which species of grass is right for you, check with your local nursery or give us a call at Fit Turf.
 Our expert technicians can help you determine the best plan of action to create and maintain your best lawn.
 We have been in the lawn and tree care industry for over 30 years, and we can point you in the right direction.

 Prevention is the Best Medicine

 As is true in just about everything in life, prevention is often the best way to avoid pitfalls.
 Establishing the best plan of action to keep your home happy, healthy and free of pests is often the best way to keep unwanted bugs at bay.
 Fit Turf offers both home and lawn pest control services, which are a great way to get your castle and its surrounding perimeter in tip-top shape.
-Contact our team today in both the Denver, Colorado and the Detroit, Michigan areas for a free evaluation and see how perimeter pest control can ultimately help your yard become the best it can be.
+Contact our team today in the Denver, Colorado area for a free evaluation and see how perimeter pest control can ultimately help your yard become the best it can be.